mattgruenke/boleo/README.md

 # ![Boleo](img/Boleo_logo.png)

-A library of C++ utilities for use with the C interface of Google's Project Tango.
+Boleo is a library of C++ utilities for use with the C interface of Google's Project Tango.
 It was written with the objective of making the C interface easier and safer to use, especially in conjunction with useful standard library facilities and such 3rd party libraries as OpenCV and PCL.